 MOUNTAIN HOME, Ark. --

-A draft Environmental Assessment for the master plan, which evaluates the potential impacts of each alternative, will also be available for review.
+Draft Environmental Assessments for the master plan, which evaluate the potential impacts of each alternative, will also be available for review.

 The draft documents are online at: https://go.usa.gov/x7bXZ.

 The drop-in style workshops are scheduled from 3:30 p.m. to 8 p.m.
 Sept.
 30 and 12 p.m. to 4 p.m.
 Oct.
 1. Both workshops will be held at the Arkansas State University Sheid Convention Center, 1600 S. College Street, Mountain Home, Arkansas.
 Due to COVID protocols, the Sheid Convention Center requires mandatory masking and six- foot social distancing at their venue.
 Masks and hand sanitizer will be provided for attendees.

 Anyone interested in the future of Norfork Lake is invited to drop in anytime during the workshops which will be staffed by representatives from USACE who are available to answer questions from the public.
 This will be the final public outreach engagement for the Norfork Lake Master Plan revision process before the master plan revision is complete.

 The public’s input may be provided at the workshops or at any time during the public comment period.